What is Visual Impairment?

 Whatever causes visual impairment, the end results are the same.

-Seeing is difficult, but some vision usually remains.
+Seeing is difficult, but for visually impaired individuals, some vision usually remains.
 Total blindness occurs in only about 5% of the visually impaired population.
 A person with low vision uses both visual and nonvisual cues, depending upon the amount of eyesight present.
 Training in developing and using other senses is helpful.
 Read “A Self Help Guide to Nonvisual Skills” online.

 Patience is important, as it may take longer to accomplish certain activities.
 Depression is common in people with visual impairment, and it can be debilitating.
 For more information, select this link.